ga4gh/vrs/docs/source/appendices/future_plans.rst

 .. figure:: ../images/schema-future.png

-   **An illustration of planned components for the VR Schema.**
+   **An illustration of planned components for the VRS Schema.**
    Version 1.0 components are colored green.
 Components that are undergoing testing and evaluation and are candidates for the next release cycle are colored yellow.
 Components that are planned but still undergoing requirement gathering and initial development are colored red.
-The VR Schema requires the use of multiple composite objects, which are grouped under four abstract classes:
+The VRS Schema requires the use of multiple composite objects, which are grouped under four abstract classes:
    :ref:`Variation`, :ref:`Location`, :ref:`State`, and
    :ref:`Interval`.
 These classes and their relationships to the